-Here we break down the top five soft skills which should be a part of your L&D training programmes to help your employees succeed at work, enabling your business to thrive.
+In this article we break down the top five soft skills that should be a part of your L&D training programmes to help your employees succeed at work, enabling your business to thrive.

 The ability to communicate is probably the most important soft skill as it sets the tone for how people perceive you and helps build relationships with co-workers.
 It is also an essential aspect of leadership, since leaders must be able to delegate clearly.